Israeli president asks parliament to choose prime minister

 The bitter rivals had pledged to form an “emergency” government to steer the country through the coronavirus crisis, which has ravaged the economy and sent unemployment to record highs.
 But after weeks of talks, including a final 48-hour extension granted by Rivlin, the president said he had lost confidence in their chances of striking a deal.

 The decision by the president, a figurehead position that oversees post-election coalition talks, does not rule out a deal between Netanyahu and Gantz.
-After the deadline passed, Netanyahu’s Likud and Gantz’s Blue and White said they would continue their negotiations Thursday.
+After the deadline passed, negotiators from Netanyahu’s Likud and Gantz’s Blue and White met again on Thursday to continue talks.
 Netanyahu also said he had invited Gantz to another meeting in the evening.

 They now have a final three-week deadline to wrap up a deal.
-Otherwise, the Knesset would dissolve and trigger another election.
+Otherwise, the Knesset would dissolve and trigger another election for no later than August 4.

+Gantz told party members he would “preside over a fully operational Knesset beginning next week” and Israel’s Channel 12 reported that he threatened to advance anti-Netanyahu legislation if talks with Likud break down.

 But Netanyahu appears to have gained some leverage.
 With Gantz no longer holding the presidential “mandate” to put together a coalition, Netanyahu could search for other options.